 The patient may limp and walk on his toes.

-Tightness in the foot may be complained.
-Patients in job that require prolonged standing have symptoms worsened by the end of the day
+Tightness in the foot may be a complain.
+Patients in ja ob that require prolonged standing have symptoms worsened by the end of the day

 There could be a history of increased activity prior to the onset of the pain like running or walking.
 A history of change of running surface, change in footwear may have occurred before the pain started.